BIGDummyHead/StringParser/README.md

     [Command("say")]
     public void SayLong(string name, [RequiredParams(2)] string twoThing, [RequiredParams(3)] string threeThing) { } //therefore this command will take 6 total arguments.

+    //Up To

+    //This attribute may only be used on the last parameter, it allows you to provide extra but not necessary arguments.

+    [Command("other")]
+    public void Other(string a, [UpTo(3)]string b) {}
+    //this command will take 2-4 arguments.

 }

 ```